Palm Beach, Florida: Climate

-According to the Köppen climate classification, Palm Beach has a tropical rainforest climate with hot, humid summers and warm, slightly dryer winters.
+According to the Köppen climate classification, Palm Beach has a tropical rainforest climate (Af) with hot, humid summers and warm, drier winters.
 The annual average precipitation is 62.3 in, most of which occurs from May through October.
 In the wet summer season, short-lived heavy afternoon thunderstorms are common.
 Palm Beach reports more than 2,900 hours of sunshine annually.
 Although tropical cyclones can impact Palm Beach, strikes are rare, with the last direct hit in 1928.

 The wet season is from May to October, when convective thunderstorms and downpours are common.
 Average high temperatures in Palm Beach are 83 to 91 F with lows of 68 to 76 F, though low temperatures at or above 80 F are not uncommon.
 During this period, more than half of the summer days bring occasional afternoon thunderstorms and seabreezes that somewhat cool the rest of the day.
-The winter brings dryer, sunny, and much less humid weather.
-Between December and February, average high temperatures range from 74 to 82 F and low temperatures average between 57 and 68 F. High temperatures occasionally drop below 70 F, while at other times highs occasionally reach 90 F in mid-winter.
-The highest recorded temperature, 101 F, occurred on July 21, 1941, while the lowest observed temperature, 24 F, occurred on December 29, 1894.
+The dry season (winter) brings dryer, sunny, and much less humid weather.
+Between December and March, average high temperatures range from 74 to 82 F and low temperatures average between 57 and 68 F. High temperatures occasionally drop below 70 F, while at other times highs occasionally reach 90 F in mid-winter.
+The highest recorded temperature, 101 F, occurred on July 21, 1941, while the lowest observed temperature, 24 F, occurred on December 29, 1894, during the Great Freeze.
 In some years, the dry season can become quite dry, and water restrictions are imposed.

 Demographics

-Palm Beach ranks as the 16th-largest municipality in Palm Beach County in terms of population, with 8,816 permanent residents according to 2019 estimates by the United States Census Bureau.
 The town's population peaked at 10,468 people in the 2000 census but fell by 20.3% to 8,348 people in 2010.
 However, during the "winter season", defined as November through April, the population of Palm Beach swells to around 25,000.
 The town's affluence and its recreational facilities, shops, restaurants, social scene, and "community-oriented sensibility" were cited when it was selected in June 2003 as America's "Best Place to Live" by Robb Report magazine.

-Between 2014 and 2018, the median household income in Palm Beach was $133,026, more than twice the county mean of $59,943 and the state average of $53,267.
-Per capita income over the same time period in Palm Beach was $178,568, far higher than the county average of $37,998 and the state average of $30,197.
-Palm Beach ranked as the 27th-wealthiest place in the United States in 2016 according to Bloomberg News.
-In the following year, Forbes reported the town had 30-plus billionaires.
-Palm Beach also has a considerably smaller percentage of minority populations in comparison to the county and state averages.
-Estimates in 2018 by the American Community Survey indicated 92.9% of the town's population was non-Hispanic white, versus 54.1% for Palm Beach County and 53.5% for Florida.